Sectors & IndustriesHealthcareDrug Manufacturers - General

 What are the general drug manufacturer stocks with highest dividends?

-Out of 13 general drug manufacturer stocks that have issued dividends in the past year, the 3 general drug manufacturer stocks with the highest dividend yields are:
+Out of 14 general drug manufacturer stocks that have issued dividends in the past year, the 3 general drug manufacturer stocks with the highest dividend yields are:

-Merck & Co (NYSE:MRK) has an annual dividend yield of 3.84%, which is 1 percentage points higher than the general drug manufacturer industry average of 3.24%.
-Merck & Co's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Merck & Co's dividend has shown consistent growth over the last 10 years.
+Astrazeneca (NYSE:AZN) has an annual dividend yield of 3.47%, which is the same as the general drug manufacturer industry average of 3.12%.
+Astrazeneca's dividend payout is not stable, having dropped more than 10% nine times in the last 10 years.
+Astrazeneca's dividend has shown consistent growth over the last 10 years.

-Why are general drug manufacturer stocks up?
+Why are general drug manufacturer stocks down?

 What are the most undervalued general drug manufacturer stocks?